mitre/saf-training/src/courses/advanced/Appendix C - Adding Your Resource to InSpec.md

 Many of the official InSpec resources were written by community members.
 If you have created a resource for your project and would like to make it part of the official library, you can open a pull request against the InSpec codebase.

-To get started, go to the main [InSpec Github Repo](https://github.com/inspec/inspec) and fork the repository.
-On your forked repository, make a new branch, and call it something unique pertaining to what resource you are making.
-For example, if you use the `file` resource, then a useful branch name could be `file_resource`.
+To get started, go to the main [InSpec GitHub Repo](https://github.com/inspec/inspec) and fork the repository.
+On your forked repository, create a new branch with a unique name related to the resource you are making.
+For example, if you are creating a `file` resource, a useful branch name could be `file_resource`.

-InSpec's source code's top level directory looks like:
+InSpec's source code top-level directory looks like this:

 ```bash
 $ tree inspec -L 1 -d
 inspec